 - Vertical obstacles such as trees, shrubs or signage.

 - Other objects, such as benches, planters and bike racks can create a barrier.
-Keep this in mind when planning the placement of objects along your trail and remember to keep them off the path of travel.
+Keep this in mind when planning the placement of objects along the trail and remember to keep them off the path of travel.

 6. BOARDWALKS